AwaleSagar/SubWhisper/docs/usage.md

    ```
 3. Enter 'y' or 'yes' to download the model (this might take some time depending on your internet connection and the model size).
 4. Enter 'n' or 'no' to cancel and try a different model size.

+You can skip the prompt by using the API with the `no_prompt` parameter as described in the Non-interactive Mode section.

 Model sizes and approximate download sizes:
 - tiny: ~75 MB